-- b.
-TARDY PASSES.
-If you are entering class with a tardy pass, give it to the teacher after signing in.
-Tardy passes will not be given to students working after class unless otherwise announced in advance. - 6.
-Progress Grades (not on Q) and Marks (on Q)Detailed grades are posted to my website at www.phyz.org.
+8. Progress Grades (not on Q) and Marks (on Q) Detailed grades are posted to my website at www.phyz.org.
 I use the robust spreadsheet tools available in Microsoft Excel rather than Q's online Gradebook.
-A search for Q Gradebook progress information in Conceptual Physics (CP) will return an error message.
-Instead, go to phyz.org where you'll find links to grade reports and test score reports.
-Interim grades ("marks") are reported to the school's registrar via Q per the district schedule (approximately every four weeks).
+Any search for Q Gradebook progress information in Physics or AP Physics will return an error message.
+Instead, go to phyz.org where you'll find links to grade reports, test reports, and lab scores.
+Interim grades ("marks") are reported to the school's registrar via Q per the district schedule (every four weeks).
+IMPORTANT: Many of our support mechanisms don't appear in the grades until the end of the semester.
+This can cause undue stress regarding the ongoing interim grades in progress.
+We focus on the semester grade-the grade that goes on the transcript-more than we do on interim grades in progress snapshots.